afska/arduino-midi-player/README.md

 Node is slow.
 Not really, but it's slower than native C code running on the board.
 To reach high notes, pauses of very few microseconds are needed.
 Because of this, the wave-generating part is implemented in the sketch.

 ### node-sketch communication
-The js scripts tells to the sketch what note it has to play and in which speaker: this is made by a pseudo custom protocol.
+The js script tells to the sketch what note it has to play and in which speaker: this is made by a pseudo custom protocol.
 The serial port is used by Firmata to control the board, so extra info can't be appended.

 => The `analogWrite` message was used on a specific port (*3*) for sending notes.